Helkomine/invariant-guard/README.md

 Not only controlling state changes caused by `DELEGATECALL`, but by any opcode or execution path that may alter critical invariants.

-This repository presents the first public Solidity implementation of Invariant-Guard.
+This repository presents the first public Solidity implementation of `Invariant-Guard`.
 Feedback from the community is highly appreciated.
 The author is also preparing an EIP proposal to provide protocol-level invariant protection, enabling global guarantees that cannot be fully achieved at the contract level alone.

 (Note: the EIP draft is not yet available.)